Gi60s/full-stack-dev/docs-src/index.md

 - **Single Page Application (15%)** - You're application should have the ability to navigate without reloading the page.
 You need to have at least three views (more if you have a team).
 (Show through demonstration.)

-- **Session Management (15%)** - Users must be able to log into your system and remain logged in while navigating the site and during page reloads.
+- **Session Management (15%)** - Users must be able to create an account, log into your system, and remain logged in while navigating the site and during page reloads.
 Logout must also be available.
 (Show through demonstration.)

 - **Polish (5%)** - I don't expect you to be a UI or UX expert, but I do expect the front end application to make sense and be usable without special instruction.
 (Show through demonstration.)